Clustering under Perturbation Resilience: Discussion and Open Questions

 \section{Discussion and Open Questions}

-{ -2mm} In this work, we advance the line of research on perturbation resilience in clustering in multiple ways.
-For $\alpha$-perturbation resilient instances, we improve on the known guarantees for $k$-median and give the first analysis for min-sum.
-Furthermore, we analyze and give the first algorithmic guarantees known for a relaxed but more challenging condition of $(\alpha, \epsilon)$-perturbation resilience, where an $\epsilon$ fraction of points are allowed to move after perturbation.
+We advance the line of research on clustering under perturbation resilience in multiple ways.
+For $\alpha$-perturbation resilient instances, we improve on the known guarantees for center-based objectives and give the first analysis for min-sum.
+Furthermore, for $k$-median and min-sum, we analyze and give the first algorithmic guarantees known for a relaxed but more challenging condition of $(\alpha, \epsilon)$-perturbation resilience, where an $\epsilon$ fraction of points are allowed to move after perturbation.
 We also give sublinear-time algorithms for $k$-median and min-sum under perturbation resilience.

 A natural direction for future investigation is to explore whether one can take advantage of smaller perturbation factors for perturbation resilient instances in Euclidian spaces\footnote{That is, where $d$ is a Euclidean metric, though as in Definitions~\ref{def:alphaPR} and~\ref{def:alphaPRr}, $d'$ need not be.
 Alternatively, one could also consider a natural version of Definitions~\ref{def:alphaPR} and~\ref{def:alphaPRr} in which $d'$ must be Euclidean as well, and in fact implemented via a perturbation of coordinate values.}.
 More broadly, it would be interesting to explore other ways in which perturbation resilient instances behave better than worst case instances (e.g., natural algorithms converge faster).